When Stress Kills Desire

 Many couples come in to my office with a common complaint: one person wants more sex… and the other doesn’t.

 When desire feels out of sync, it’s easy to feel rejected, or to blame yourself or your partner.
-But no one is broken, and it’s rarely about love or attraction fading.
-More often, it’s about everything else going on in your life, your body, and your day-to-day dynamic.
+But no one is broken, and it’s rarely a reflection of love or attraction fading.
+More often, it’s a symptom everything else going on in your life, your body, and your day-to-day dynamic.
 Desire doesn’t exist in a vacuum.
 It’s influenced by stress, exhaustion, emotional tension, and how connected, or disconnected, you’ve been feeling lately.

 If you’re the person feeling disconnected from desire, that might come with guilt, confusion, or pressure to “figure it out.”
 And if you’re the person longing for more connection, it might come with grief, self-doubt, or fear that something’s wrong.